-Note: Based on Q2 2020 Moody's adjusted data.
+Note: Based on year-end 2020 Moody's adjusted data.
 Source: Moody's Financial Metrics

-A sizeable (73% of market funding as of Q3 2020) and growing portion of market funds is in the form of covered bonds, which provide the bank with an important source of funding.
+A sizeable and growing portion of market funds is in the form of covered bonds, which provide the bank with an important source of funding.
 Based on our methodology, we reflect the stability of covered bonds relative to unsecured market funding through an adjustment to our market funds to tangible assets ratio.
 We believe the bank will benefit from the depth of the markets, increasing its potential investor base and mitigating its refinancing risk.
 Nonetheless, our Funding Structure score reflects our view that the bank's overall funding profile remains a weakness relative to the other scorecard metrics.